Farmington High School (Arkansas): Academics

 Farmington High School is accredited by the Arkansas Department of Education (ADE) and has been accredited by AdvancED since 1997.
 The assumed course of study follows the Smart Core curriculum developed by the ADE, which requires students complete at least 22 units prior to graduation.
 Students complete regular coursework and exams and may take Advanced Placement (AP) courses and exam with the opportunity to receive college credit.

 Athletics

 The Farmington High School mascot and athletic emblem is the cardinal with red and white serving as the school colors.

 The Farmington Cardinals compete in interscholastic activities within the 5A classification in the 5A West conference, as administered by the Arkansas Activities Association.
 The Cardinals field teams in football, golf (boys/girls), tennis (boys/girls), basketball (boys/girls), baseball, softball, track and field (boys/girls), and cheer.

 Between 1972 and 1974, the Farmington Cardinals football team remained undefeated with 34-0-0 record.
 The fastpitch softball team has won three state championships between 2000 and 2011.
 In 2020, the girls basketball team won the state championship title shared with Star City due to the COVID-19 pandemic.

+In 2023, the girls basketball team won the Class 4A state championship again and repeated as champions in 2024.
+The boys basketball team made its first state championship game appearance in 2024, led by Layne Taylor, the son of head coach Johnny Taylor.
+Taylor scored over 3,000 points in his prep career, and is currently third all-time in the record books.

+Farmington made it all the way to the 5A state championship game in football in 2024 under long-time Arkansas head coach Tommy Tice, who came out of retirement to lead the Cardinals.
+They eventually lost to Parkview in the title matchup.

+During the first year in 5A in basketball, the girls basketball team won the championship, 54-44 over Greene County Tech.
+They have been in the state championship game six years in a row under the leadership of coach Brad Johnson.